 If you can, get most of your nutrients by eating a healthy diet.
 When you take supplements, choose one that’s been independently tested for purity and quality.

-Also, we’ll be going into more depth about which supplements are worth taking and when you might need such and such supplement in future posts.
+We’ll be going into more depth about which supplements are worth taking and when you might need such and such supplement in future posts.

 Nutritional supplements are expensive, so you better get what you pay for.
-Even more important, is safety – avoiding contaminants like heavy metals.
+Even more important is safety – avoiding contaminants like heavy metals.
 Shop safely for supplements and don’t use them as a substitute for a healthy diet.